ElectrovillaYt/Smart-irrigation-system/README.md

 automode switch at d3 is used to turn on/off pump autpmatically when moisture level is low or normal.

-dry sense at d4 is to make sure that water is running else after 10 seond pump will automatically turns off (feature needs improvements)
+dry sense at d4 is to make sure that water is running else after 10 seond pump will automatically turns off (feature need to be added)

 pump at d5

-code needs some minor fixes till now
+code also used arduino eeprom memory to save the mode (manual/auto) at address 0